materialsproject/docs/docs/user-guide/xray-absorption-spectra.md

 # X-Ray Absorption Spectra
 ## Methodology

-All the spectra(only K-edge XANES currently) were computed using the [FEFF](http://leonardo.phys.washington.edu/index-feffproject.html) code.
+All the spectra (only K-edge XANES currently) were computed using the [FEFF](http://leonardo.phys.washington.edu/index-feffproject.html) code.
 For each structure, spectra were computed with each symmetrically unique site in the structure as the absorbing site.
-The workflow used for the calculations can be found in the open source comprehensive materials science workflow package, [Atomate](https://github.com/hackingmaterials/atomate) in the <code>atomate.feff</code> namespace.
+The workflow used for the calculations can be found in the open source comprehensive materials science workflow package, [Atomate](https://github.com/hackingmaterials/atomate) [^1] in the <code>atomate.feff</code> namespace.
 The package leverages [Pymatgen](https://github.com/materialsproject/pymatgen) and
 [Fireworks](https://github.com/materialsproject/fireworks) packages for the generation of the input/output files for the calculations and for the workflow execution management respectively.